FatherDivine/flipperzero-mayhem/Troubleshooting.md

 ## The ESP32 does not output any serial messages, nor it is able to be programmed, seems to be dead

 You might have an unit with a different pinout, check the [known issues](Known-issues#esp32cam-extra-gnd).

+## I can't select the Mayhem v2's CC1101 (external radio) in the Sub-GHz app.

+If you are unable to toggle the external radio in the Flipper Zero's Sub-Ghz app (located under "Radio Settings > Module"), try changing the below settings in your "CFW Settings".

+The below is written using RogueMaster firmware, and as such your speed may vary depending upon firmware used.
+The CFW is "Custom Firmware Settings" and is an extra menu separate of the Flipper Zero's "Settings" menu.

+1.)
+Click "CFW Settings".<br>
+2.)
+Navigate to "Protocols".<br>
+3.)
+Make sure "SPI CC1101 Handle" is set to "Default 4".
+If it says "Extra 7" the external radio will not work!
+5.)
+Make sure the "SPI NRF24 Handle" is set to "Extra 7".<br>
+6.)
+Go back and set External as the Module in the Sub-Ghz App.<br>